FernandoTBarros/discord-faq-bot/README.md

 # Discord FAQ Bot
-A simple bot to send a FAQ menu on Discord server
+A simple bot to send a FAQ menu on your Discord server

 # Install
 1. Create a * *.env* file copying from *env.template* and put your Bot Token and Discord ID.